[Week 26 of 52 Weeks to a Better Relationship With Your Child]

 When you make mistakes, don’t beat yourself up over it.
 Don’t get sucked down into the muck over it and don’t keep apologizing to your children.
 In fact, save the apologies to your children for really important mistakes.
 They don’t need to know every little thing you are second guessing yourself about.

-Remind yourself that you DO have more parenting experience and motivation than your child.
+You should regularly remind yourself that you DO have more parenting experience and motivation to be a parent than your child.
 Have honest discussions and don’t be afraid to say when you don’t know something, but rest assured that you know a lot more than your child.
 You have experience and insight just from being a parent.

 Enjoy being a parent